 Landlocked Malawi, which ranks 171 out of 187 countries in the 2011 UN Development Program (UNDP) Human Development Index, is a low-income country with 40 percent of the population living in poverty.

 Food Assistance Programs

-Through a Catholic Relief Services-led consortium (CRS), the Office of Food for Peace (FFP) now targets approximately 229,976 food-insecure Malawian households.
+Through a Catholic Relief Services-led consortium (CRS), the Office of Food for Peace (FFP)’s development program targets approximately 229,976 food-insecure Malawian households.
 The program specifically targets the most vulnerable - children under age five, pregnant and lactating women, orphans and vulnerable children, people living with HIV, and chronically ill people in Balaka, Chickwawa, Chiradzulu, Machinga, Mulanje, Nsanje, Thyolo, and Zomba districts in southern Malawi.

 FFP partners with CRS on a variety of activities including agricultural and microenterprise development, village savings and loan projects, community health outreach, safety net food rations for vulnerable households, district and community capacity building, and improved accountability.
 This program closed in FY 2014.